Skip to main content

 Interns provide initial assessments and brief therapy for registered Santa Clara University undergraduate and graduate students.
 Interns also have the opportunity to provide longer-term therapy with a few clients with supervisory approval.
 In addition, interns gain experience with couples, groups, and referring students for medication or to outside therapists for on-going therapy.
 Interns interface with other support services, both on and off campus regarding student mental health and welfare.
 Interns also discuss their treatment plans in ongoing supervision and gain greater experience and competence in their clinical interventions.

+Interns are responsible for providing at least 3 intakes per week.
 Interns establish a therapeutic relationship and assess the appropriateness of the student’s presenting problem to a brief treatment model versus longer term therapy.
-Interns also develop skills conducting assessments for a range of presenting issues, providing crisis intervention, referrals for medication evaluation, and engaging in collaboration with other campus and community support services.
+Interns also develop skills for conducting assessments for a range of presenting issues, for providing crisis intervention, referring for medication evaluation, and collaborating with other university resources.

 Crisis Intervention